wp-plugins/google-maps-widget/readme.txt

 = It's not working!!!
 Arrrrrrrrr =

 A more detailed help is coming soon.
-Till then check 2 things: does your theme have wp_footer() function call in the footer and if there are any jQuery errors on the site.
+Till then check 2 things: does your theme have _wp_footer()_ function call in the footer and if there are any jQuery errors on the site.
-If you can figure it out open a thread in the support forums.
+If you can't figure it out open a thread in the support forums.

 == Screenshots ==